 To learn more about the latest advances and developments in software-defined networking and network functions virtualization, visit SDxCentral’s NFV and SDN for Dummies page.
 Here, you’ll find helpful resources to become an expert in all things SDN and NFV.

-OpenFlow is considered one of the first software-defined networking (SDN) standards.
-It originally defined the communication protocol in SDN environments that enables the SDN/OpenFlow Controller to interact with the forwarding plane and make adjustments to the network, so it can better adapt to changing business requirements.
+OpenFlow (OF) is considered one of the first software-defined networking (SDN) standards.
+It originally defined the communication protocol in SDN environments that enables the SDN Controller to directly interact with the forwarding plane of network devices such as switches and routers, both physical and virtual (hypervisor-based), so it can better adapt to changing business requirements.

 An SDN Controller in SDN is the “brains” of the SDN network, relaying information to switches/routers ‘below’ (via southbound APIs) and the applications and business logic ‘above’ (via northbound APIs).
 Recently, as organizations deploy more SDN networks, SDN Controllers have been tasked with federating between SDN Controller domains, using common application interfaces, like OpenFlow and open virtual switch database (OVSDB).

-To work in an OpenFlow environment, any device that wants to communicate to an SDN/OpenFlow Controller must support the standard OpenFlow protocol.
+To work in an OF environment, any device that wants to communicate to an SDN Controller must support the OpenFlow protocol.
 Through this interface, the SDN Controller pushes down changes to the switch/router flow-table allowing network administrators to partition traffic, control flows for optimal performance, and start testing new configurations and applications.

-Flow-Table Entries That Can Be Manipulated in an OpenFlow Switch
+Flow-Table Entries That Can Be Manipulated in an OF Switch

 History of OpenFlow

-Since its release, multiple companies have announced OpenFlow support.
-Groups like the OpenDaylight Project support OpenFlow, and even provide OpenDaylight Controllers.
-Other companies like Cisco and Brocade also offer OpenFlow-enabled controllers, with Cisco XNC and Brocade Vyatta Controller.
+Since its release, multiple companies and open source projects like the OpenDaylight Project support OpenFlow, and even provide OpenDaylight Controllers.
+Other companies like Cisco and Brocade also offer OF-enabled controllers, with Cisco XNC and Brocade Vyatta Controller.